crushingcode/crushingcode.github.io/content/blog/llm/local-gpts-off-the-grid-on-your-machine/index.md

 ---
-title: "Local GPTs: Off the Grid, On Your Machine"
+title: "[Local GPTs] Off the Grid, On Your Machine"
 date: 2023-12-04
 authors:
   - name: Nishant Srivastava